kaharez/sop/vol1/ch00-structure-overview/structure-01-i-the-sovereign-dzoverat.md

 - Fountain of Honour: grants all Orders, Decorations, and Medals.
 - Supreme arbiter of heraldry and national symbolism.
 - Accredits diplomats and authorises foreign relations.
-- Commander of the Royal Kaharagian Army (future, symbolic until territory).
+- Supreme Commander of the Royal Kaharagian Army (future, symbolic until territory).

 The Sovereign represents the unity and continuity of the Kaharagian nation and delegates day-to-day governance to the Secretary of State.